CTF-handbooks/map-tester-handbook/tester-handbook.md

 #### Mechanics
 - All the teams should have an **equal chance of winning**.
 This includes, base position, balance, ore count, etc.

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.
 > 2. Go the second position and run `//2`.
-> 3. Replace all the ores (using its *technical name*) you want to find the count for with air.
-You will see how many were replaced, thereby giving the count.
-If the ore is mese ore (`default:stone_with_mese`), then run `//r default:stone_with_mese air`.
+> 3. Suppress all the ores you want to find the count for using `//suppress <node name>`.
+Make sure you are correctly typing the node name, for example, for Mese Ore you will do `//suppress Mese Ore`.
-> *Tip: As you have enabled the "Append item name" setting, search the ore you want the name for in the inventory and hover over it to get it's technical name. **(Make sure it isn't the indestructible variant by mistake)**

 - The map should be unique and not be similar to other maps.
 Maps that are too plain or resemble existing ones too closely that they do not add any new value have high chances of getting rejected.
 The design of the map should encourage differing gameplay and tactics, along with creativity from the map maker's part.